MicrosoftDocs/windows-itpro-docs/windows/deploy/provisioning-packages.md

 ### Configuration Designer advanced editor

-The following table provides some examples of what you can configure using the Windows Configuration Designer advanced editor to create provisioning packages.
+The following table provides some examples of settings that you can configure using the Windows Configuration Designer advanced editor to create provisioning packages.

 | Customization options    | Examples                                                                                      |
 |--------------------------|-----------------------------------------------------------------------------------------------|